sndyuk/nginx_select_lang_module/README.md

 1. Find user's selected language in the cookie name `lang`, e.g. `lang=ja`.
 1. If the cookie is not defined, find it in the `Accept-Language` header.
 1. Other than the avobe, use the second argument of the directive as a default language.
-1. Set the language to the variable name, it must start with `$`, e.g. `$lang`, the first argument of the directive.
+1. Set the language to the variable name, it must start with `$`, e.g. `$lang_selected`, the first argument of the directive.

 #### Form
 ```